33 Of The Best Serial Killer Movies And The Even More Horrifying True Stories Behind Them

 View Gallery

-Roger Ebert famously said that "movies are the most powerful empathy machine in all the arts."
-Maybe that's why serial killer movies are so popular: serial killers are enigmas we're desperate to decode.
+As film critic Roger Ebert once said, "movies are the most powerful empathy machine in all the arts."
+Maybe that's why serial killer movies are so popular: these vicious murderers are enigmas we're desperate to decode.

-Since people are most afraid of what they can't understand, experiencing the horrid brutalities serial killers commit — from safely in front of a movie screen — might be an alluring method of learning how they became this way.
+Because people are often most afraid of what they can't understand, seeing the horrid brutalities that serial killers commit — from the safe distance that a movie affords — might be an appealing way of learning how they became this way and what makes them tick.

 Wikimedia CommonsHorror films have been inspired by true events and real serial killers as early as Alfred Hitchcock's 1960 classic Psycho.
 The character of Norman Bates shares a striking number of similarities with Ed Gein, "The Butcher of Plainfield."

-From Academy Award-winning fare like 1991's The Silence of the Lambs to the deliciously disreputable The Texas Chain Saw Massacre from 1974, serial killer movies based on real stories have been a mainstay of our culture for decades.
-Besides thrills, they offer an opportunity to delve into the minds of the true figures who inspired them.
+From Academy Award-winning fare like 1991's The Silence of the Lambs to grindhouse features like The Texas Chain Saw Massacre from 1974, serial killer movies based on true stories have been a mainstay of our culture for decades.
+Besides thrills, they offer an opportunity to delve into the minds of the real-life figures who inspired them.

 Ed Gein's name alone might not garner as much recognition as Ted Bundy's, but his crimes are responsible for some of the best serial killer movies ever made.
 While Tobe Hooper's The Texas Chain Saw Massacre veers off into utter madness, Gein's vile inhumanity is at the core of the film's gore.